-During that time, I've tried many of the various chain lubes on the market, in an attempt to answer the question, "What is the cleanest bicycle chain lube?"
-What I want is one that stays perfectly clean, slippery-smooth lubrication, and lasts forever between re-applications.
-Don't we all?
+During the last 30 years, I've tried many of the various chain lubes on the market, in an attempt to answer the question, "What is the cleanest bicycle chain lube?"
+What I want is one that stays perfectly clean, slippery-smooth lubrication, and lasts forever between re-applications: hot wax is the cleanest bicycle chain lube.

 Unfortunately, my experiments with various lubes and oils have often ended with a drivetrain covered in black gunk.
 I believe most of the challenges are from riding in the very dry and dusty desert climate in Southern California.
 With no moisture in the air, any dust kicked up on the road or trail has nowhere to stick - except for on the lubrication on your chain, so of course that's where it gathers.

 Over time this results in the chain, cogs, and chainrings becoming filled with a sludge composed of old lubricant, mud, and dirt.
 Yuck.
-I know that dirty drivetrain is stealing my hard-earned watts, so I've tried many different cleaning and lube techniques, before finally settling on a method that works well for me, so I wanted to share it with you.
+I know that dirty drivetrain is stealing my hard-earned watts, so I've tried many different cleaning and lube techniques, before finally settling on a method that works well for me using Silca's Hot Melt Secret Chain Blend wax, so I wanted to share it with you.

 This technique results in a drivetrain that stays quiet for a long time and attracts minimal grit and grime.
 The chain remains clean to the touch, preventing the black "chainring tattoo" on the back of your right calf and greatly reduces the amount of grease on your hands, if you need to change a flat on the road.